ashrafghiye/DBN/README.md

 - Jupyter notebook `DL2.ipynb` which is a step by step guide of the study.

-- The same code is organized in python scripts in `code'.
+- The same code is organized in python scripts in `code`.

 - The resulted plots are saved in `images`.